-Each of these questions's goal is to help you define whether you'll have to create a single property in AnyTrack, or a property for each language.
+Each of these questions' goal is to help you define whether you'll have to create a single property in AnyTrack, or a property for each language.

 Consumer privacy considerations:

-Beyond the GDPR laws and other regulations, browser privacy features can have an impact on your data collection and tracking capabilities.
+Beyond the GDPR laws and other regulations, browser privacy features can impact your data collection and tracking capabilities.

 Let's see some examples:

-https://anytrack.io can carry the same AnyTrack or Google Analytics tag, and the associated cookies will be shared.
-Therefore, you can create a single property and connect the same GA accounts, Facebook Pixels - visitors will be able to switch from one website to the other and will keep their identification / cookie data intact.
+https://lp.anytrack.io and https://anytrack.io can carry the same AnyTrack or Google Analytics tag, and the associated cookies will be shared.
+Therefore, you can create a single property and connect the same GA accounts and Facebook Pixels - visitors will be able to switch from one website to the other and will keep their identification/cookie data intact.

-When visitors will switch from one domain to the other, they will be get a new set of cookies, even though the websites carry the same tracking tag.
+When visitors switch from one domain to the other, they will get a new set of cookies, even though the websites carry the same tracking tag.

-Both Google Analytics and AnyTrack will mitigate the the cookie setting according to the top level domain and therefore will set new cookies.
+Google Analytics and AnyTrack will mitigate the cookie setting according to the top-level domain and, therefore, will set new cookies.

-To avoid this situation, and keep the customer identification intact, Google Analytics and AnyTrack have a cross-domain feature.
+To avoid this situation and keep customer identification intact, Google Analytics and AnyTrack have a cross-domain feature.

 Marketing stack consideration

-If you run your shops as different business units, across different teams, you might want to split your data silos to make sure each team sees its own data, and there are no overlapping or data crossovers.
+If you run your shops as different business units across different teams, you might want to split your data silos to ensure each team sees its own data and there are no overlapping or data crossovers.